View the Executive Summary for this brief.

 In 1999, New Jersey Congressman Chris Smith introduced bipartisan legislation that served as the framework for the Trafficking Victims Protection Act (TVPA), which was proposed by Minnesota Senator Paul Wellstone in 2000.
 The 2000 TVPA became the cornerstone of U.S. federal law on human trafficking.
 It established the President’s Interagency Task Force to Monitor and Combat Trafficking in Persons (PITF); the Office to Monitor and Combat Trafficking in Persons (TIP) within the Department of State; and the TIP’s annual Trafficking in Persons Report.

 Over fifteen federal agencies make up the PITF, including the Department of State and the U.S. Agency for International Development (USAID) to combat transnational trafficking, and the Office of the U.S. Trade Representative, which must adhere to federal laws that prohibit importing goods made with trafficked labor.
 The Federal Bureau of Investigation, the Office of the Director of National Intelligence, the Offices of Management and Budget, the National Security Council, and the Domestic Policy Council also participate.
-In January 2020, President Trump issued an additional executive order authorizing a new position on the White House Domestic Policy Council that would focus specifically on trafficking.
 Such interagency cooperation at the federal level is an important component in ensuring human trafficking remains a significant policy issue.

-The Policy Circle Co-Founder Sylvie Légère attended the White House Summit on Human Trafficking in January 2020, where President Trump signed the executive order, and a panel including state representatives, law enforcement groups, and judges from several states, cities, counties, and Native American reservations addressed collaboration and coordination efforts.
+The Policy Circle Co-Founder Sylvie Légère attended the White House Summit on Human Trafficking in January 2020, where a panel of state representatives, law enforcement groups, and judges from several states, cities, counties, and Native American reservations addressed collaboration and coordination efforts.
 Read more about the event here.

 Another vital component in establishing anti-trafficking strategies is relying on the experiences of private citizens.
 The brave survivors of human trafficking are a valuable source of information, and their voices need to be incorporated into these strategies.
 The U.S. Advisory Council on Human Trafficking is comprised of eight human trafficking survivors who provide recommendations to the PITF on federal policy and programs.
 Additionally, training and assistance programs from the Department of Justice, the Department of Health and Human Services, and the Department of State all include networks of consultants who are either survivors or subject matter experts.